syncfusion-content/blazor-docs/blazor/accumulation-chart/how-to/do-nut.md

+---
+layout: post
+title: How to Do Nut in Blazor Accumulation Chart Component | Syncfusion
+description: Checkout and learn about Do Nut in Blazor Accumulation Chart component of Syncfusion, and more details.
+platform: Blazor
+control: Accumulation Chart
+documentation: ug
+---

 # Text placing center of the doughnut

 The annotations are used to mark the specific area of interest in the chart area with texts, shapes or images.